Build an AI Agent Knowledge Base with Wiki MCP Tools

 Your AI agent can write code, draft emails, and summarize documents.
 Ask it what your team decided last Thursday, how your authentication service works, or where the deployment runbook lives -- and it draws a blank.

-We built 19 MCP tools to close this gap.
+In a cyborgenic organization, where AI agents share responsibilities with humans, that gap is fatal.
+Every agent needs access to the same institutional knowledge that makes a seasoned employee effective on day one.
+So I built 26 MCP tools to close this gap.
 They let your agents build, maintain, and search a knowledge base backed by a Neo4j graph -- pulling in your GitHub repos, linking concepts with typed relations, detecting stale docs, and running semantic search across everything.
+Across our 9,799 git commits and 83,163 test functions, these tools are some of the most heavily exercised code in the codebase.
 Here is how to set it up.

 The Toolkit